 Latitude and Longitude

-Lines of Longitude are imaginary vertical lines, also marked in degrees, which identify how far west or east a location is from the prime meridian - the prime meridian being the line of zero degrees of longitude that runs through the Royal Observatory Greenwich in London.
-Because the Earth is a sphere, there are 360 degrees of longitude, but for historical reasons, these range from 180° East to 180° West.
+Longitude tells us how far west or east a location is from the prime meridian, where the longitude is 0°.
+The Greenwich Meridian, which runs through the Royal Observatory Greenwich in London, is the prime meridian.
+Because the Earth is a sphere, there are 360 degrees of longitude.
+These range from 180° East to 180° West.

 Altitude and Azimuth

-In addition, there are two parts of the system that have special names, as follows:
+Two parts of the Alt-Az system have special names:

-- The zenith is the point right above the observer's head - i.e. 90° above all points on the horizon.
+- The zenith is the point right above the observer.
+This is also the point that is 90° above all points on the horizon.

 - The observer's meridian is the curved line running from north to south through the zenith.

-Horizontal coordinates are useful for determining the rise and set times of an object in the sky.
-When an object's altitude is 0°, it is on the horizon.
-Due to the Earth's rotation, objects rise in the east, pass through the meridian and then set in the west.
-However, stars close to north celestial pole (the imaginary axis around which the Earth rotates) do not set below the horizon, they just appear to circle around the pole.
-The position of the north celestial pole changes depending on where you are in the world.
-If you were standing on the Earth's geographic north pole, it would be right above your head.
-If you were standing at the equator, it would appear on the horizon.
+You can also use the Alt-Az system to work out when an object will rise and set in the sky.
+When an object's altitude is 0°, it is either rising or setting on the horizon.
+Objects rise in the east, pass through the meridian and then set in the west.

+The celestial poles are the imaginary points above the Earth's north and south poles.
+Stars near the celestial poles do not set below the horizon.
+They just appear to circle the pole during the night.
+The altitude of the celestial pole changes depending on where you are in the world.
+If you were standing on the Earth's geographic North Pole, the north celestial pole is right above your head.
+If you were standing at the equator, it is on the horizon.

 Right Ascension and Declination

-- a single point fixed in space, known as the vernal equinox, which is the apparent location of the Sun at the spring equinox (around 21st March).
-More specifically, it is the point in the constellation of Aries, where the ecliptic (a line tracing out the path of the Sun) crosses the celestial equator.
+- A fixed point in space, called the vernal equinox.
+It is also known as the first point of Aries.
+This is location of the Sun on the celestial sphere at the spring equinox (around 21st March).
+It is also the point where the ecliptic (an imaginary line which shows the apparent path of the Sun) crosses the celestial equator.

-- The Declination (Dec) measures the angle of an object above or below the celestial equator.
-It can take any value between -90° and 90°.
+- The declination measures how far an object is above or below the celestial equator.
+It is an angle, measured in degrees and ranges from -90° to 90°.